-If your shares of our Common Stock are registered in your name, you must sign and return a proxy card in order for your shares to be voted, unless you vote over the Internet or by telephone or attend the 2020 Annual Meeting and vote in person.
+If your shares of our Common Stock are registered in your name, you must sign and return a proxy card in order for your shares to be voted, unless you vote over the Internet or by telephone or attend the 2019 Annual Meeting and vote in person.

-If your shares of Common Stock are held in "street name," that is, held for your account by a brokerage firm, bank, broker-dealer, trustee or other nominee, and you do not instruct your brokerage firm, bank, broker-dealer, trustee or other nominee how to vote your shares, then your brokerage firm, bank, broker-dealer, trustee or other nominee how to vote your shares, then your brokerage firm, bank, broker-dealers, trustees or other nominees do not have discretion to vote on non-routine matters.
+If your shares of Common Stock are held in "street name," that is, held for your account by a brokerage firm, bank, broker-dealer, trustee or other nominee, and you do not instruct your brokerage firm, bank, broker-dealer, trustee or other nominee how to vote your shares, then your brokerage firm, bank, broker-dealer, trustee or other nominee will determine if it has discretion to vote on each matter.
+Brokerage firms, banks, broker-dealers, trustees or other nominees do not have discretion to vote on non-routine matters.
 Proposal Nos.
-1 (election of directors) and 3 (advisory vote to approve executive compensation) area considered to be non-routine matters, while Proposal No. 2 (ratification of appointment of independent registered public accounting firm) is considered a routine matter.
-As a result, if you do not provide voting instructions to your brokerage firm, bank, broker-dealer, trustee or other nominee, then your brokerage firm, bank, broker-dealer, trustee or other nominee may not vote your shares with respect to Proposal Nos.
-1 or 3, which would result in a "broker non-vote," but may, in its discretion, vote your shares with respect to Proposal No. 2.
+1 (election of directors), 3 (advisory vote to approve executive compensation) and 4 (approval of the amendment to our 2010 Employee Stock Purchase Plan) are considered to be non-routine matters, while Proposal No. 2 (ratification of appointment of independent registered public accounting firm) is considered a routine matter.
+As a result, if you do not provide voting instructions to your brokerage firm, bank, broker-dealer, trustee or other nominee may not vote your shares with respect to Proposal Nos.
+1, 3 or 4, which would result in a "broker non-vote," but may, in its discretion, vote your shares with respect to Proposal No. 2.
 For additional information regarding broker non-votes, see "What is the effect of abstentions and broker non-votes on voting?" above.